anhaidgroup/deepmatcher/Datasets.md

 - \# Pos.: Number of positive instances, i.e., tuple pairs marked as a match in the dataset.
 - \# Attr.: Number of attributes in the tables being matched (note that both tables have same schema)

+The "Browse" links point to the preprocessed versions of the datasets which were used for experiments.
+The "Download" links provide a compressed zip of the preprocessed data.
+The "Raw" links provide a compressed zip of the raw unprocessed data obtained from data source.
+The "Info" links point to the dataset details.

 <table>
   <thead>
     <tr>